Scaling the effect of the dipolar interactions on the ZFC/FC curves of random nanoparticle assemblies: Conclusions

 In summary, we report the existence of a general scaling factor for the influence of the dipolar interaction energy in single-domain entities.
 It is defined by the dimensionless parameter $c_{0}=2K/M^{2}_{S}$, and together with the anisotropy field $H_{A}$ serves to define a general behavior for such systems as governed by the dipolar and Zeeman energies.
-Specifically, we applied this parameter to study the controversial results on the evolution of $T_{B}$ \textit{vs.} $c$ in assemblies of SPM nanoparticles, finding that the apparently dissimilar tendencies reported in the literature, belong in fact to the same general $T_{B}(c/c_{0})$ curve.
-It remains as the subject of a future work the detailed analysis of the shape of such $T_{B}(c/c_{0})$ curve.
+Specifically, we applied this parameter to show how the evolution of $T_{B}$ \textit{vs.} $c$ in assemblies of SPM nanoparticles, which may correspond to apparently very different trends, may in fact be scaled by this parameter.
+This approach may offer new tools to understand the apparently dissimilar tendencies reported in the literature, belong in fact to the same general $T_{B}(c/c_{0})$ curve.
+Remains as the subject of a future work the detailed analysis of the initial decrease in the $T_{B}$ \textit{vs.} $c$ curve reported in other works\cite{hansen_jmmm1998,abbasi_jpcC2011}.
+Finally, we note that the relevant parameter for magnetic hyperthermia, the hysteresis area (estimation of the heat that may be released), is directly related to the effective anisotropy of the system and consequently the blocking temperature as modulated by the dipolar interactions.
+Consequently the $T_B$ determined from FC/ZFC measurements, and its concentration scaling presents itself as a useful approach to the study of the effects of interactions in magnetic nanoparticle hyperthermia.

-We acknowledge financial support from the Spanish MEC (project MAT2009-08165), and Xunta de Galicia for project INCITE08PXIB236053PR and for the financial support of M.P.
-(Isabel Barreto program).
-We acknowledge fruitful discussions with J. Castro, V. Pardo, V. Salgueiri\~{n}o, and \`O. Iglesias.